Americans are practical people. We think about profit and loss, success a...

-Women Within, her second novel, is forthcoming in the fall of 2017 from Black Rose Writing.
+Women Within, her second novel, was published in September 2017 by Black Rose Writing.
 Another multi-generational story, it weaves together three lives at the Lindell Retirement home, using themes of care-giving, women’s rights, and female identity.

 Anne has been married for many years to her fine, wise, and witty husband John Christiansen.
 They have two adult children in their twenties, John Jr., and Lauren.